-We put in a notice with our landlord and few days later I put in a notice with my work.
+We put in a notice with our landlord and a few days later I put in a notice with my work.
 Everyone was surprised and there were many tears, but as hard as it was, we decided to go through with it.
 There was no turning back now.

 The days leading up to the move were filled with a lot of uncertainty and doubts, but as we drove out I could feel those doubts disappearing mile after mile and being replaced with a sense of relief and excitement.
-We had no home or final destination in mind, but I hadn’t felt this stress-free in a long time.
+We had no idea where we were heading but I hadn’t felt this stress-free in a long time.

 I couldn’t be happier with our decision to leave our busy LA lives and move to Portland.
 Yes, we had to make some sacrifices to live here, but it has been well worth it.
 So far we have already explored long trails that lead to insanely gorgeous waterfalls, vast beaches with humongous rocks scattered all over them, the inland high-desert, volcanic mountains, and the quirky downtown with, did I already mention, delicious food.
 There is so much more to explore and I cannot wait.